- Manhasset Union Free School District

 District-Wide School Safety Plan

-The 2020-2021 District-Wide School Safety Plan (as required by the Safe Schools Against Violence in Education law) has been established to provide for the safety, health and security of both students and staff and allows for input from the entire school community.
-This is a comprehensive planning effort that addresses risk reduction/prevention, response and recovery with respect to a variety of emergencies that may occur in the school district and its component school buildings.
+The 2021-2022 District-Wide School Safety Plan (as required by the Safe Schools Against Violence in Education law, and as updated pursuant to Labor Law Section 27-c, which adds new provisions to Education Law Section 2801-a) has been established to provide for the safety, health and security of both students and staff and allows for input from the entire school community.
+This is a comprehensive planning effort that addresses risk reduction/prevention, response and recovery with respect to a variety of emergencies, including public health emergencies, that may occur in the school district and its component school buildings.

-A public hearing regarding this plan was held on June 18, 2020 at the Board of Education meeting.
-The 30-day period for public comment regarding the plan ensured, and the plan will be adopted by the Board of Education on after 30 days of the hearing.
+A public hearing regarding this plan was held on June 24, 2021 at the Board of Education meeting.
+The plan will be available on the District’s website for public comment for at least 30 days, and the plan will be adopted by the Board of Education at its meeting on July 29, 2021.